goto40/textx-cpp/README.md

 Ownership:
  * The model allows to access to the underlying metamodel object (stored as a weak reference).
- * The model allows to access imported model object (imported with `importURI`; stored as a weak reference).
+ * The model allows to access imported model objects (imported with `importURI`; stored as a weak references).
  * The metamodel owns and caches all loaded models.

 The model value supports different access options: